yugr/Lalambda/21/talk.md

 # Overview

 * Runtime verification aka dynamic analysis
-* Instrumentation of programs to verify invariants (safety, performance, etc.)
+* Instrumentation of programs to verify behavioral invariants at runtime
+  * safety, performance, etc.
   * verifying code is called a "monitor"
 * (Much) more widely used in industry than static tools:
   * no false positives